mathjax/MathJax-docs/server/preload.rst

 can be asynchronous, as some character data may need to be loaded from additional files.

-To use this font synchornousely, you need to pre-load the font data files for the characters that you expect to need.
+To use this font synchronously, you need to pre-load the font data files for the characters that you expect to need.
 The example below loads the calligraphic characters, but you could include additional ``import`` commands to load other ranges of characters.
 These files